AviAcharya1/ImageGenerator/README.md

 The Image Generator App is a simple web application that allows users to generate random placeholder images by entering text.
 The app leverages the Unsplash API to fetch images based on the provided text input.

+## Live Demo

+You can check out the live demo of the Image Generator App at [- https://aviacharya1.github.io/ImageGenerator/](- https://aviacharya1.github.io/ImageGenerator/).

 ## Features

 - Clean and modern user interface